GauravPimplekar/UNIT2-PROJECT/README.md

 Sort by Prices
 Add to Cart the product
 Counting No. of items in cart
-Providing Discounts on total amount checkout the order
+Providing Discounts on total amountcheckout the order